YosefLab/CZI-Immuneaging/README.md

 * aligned_libraries/
 * job_queue/
+* integrated_samples/
 * processed_libraries/
 * processed_samples/
 * raw_columbia/
 * raw_sanger/
 * test_folder/

-Most of the users should mostly care about the `processed_samples` directory, which includes a processed data file for each sample in the project.
+Most of the users should mostly care about the `processed_samples` directory, which includes a processed data file for each sample in the project, and the `integrated_samples` directory, which includes integration of samples.
 This directory, as well as the directories `aligned_libraries` and `processed_libraries` -  intermediate products of the data processing pipline - are discussed in detail below.
 Briefly, the directories `raw_columbia` and `raw_sanger` are designated for raw data uploads (more details under [Data upload](#upload)) ,`job_queue` is a job queue to be used by data processors (more details under [Data Processing](#processing)), and `test_folder` is being used by the system admins for testing.